Global shares boosted on US-China trade deal speculation

 Europe

-The pan-European STOXX 600 index finished 0.3 per cent higher as comments from US president Donald Trump on Tuesday that Washington was in the “final throes” of work on a deal continued to buoy the sentiment.
+The pan-European Stoxx 600 index finished 0.3 per cent higher as comments from US president Donald Trump on Tuesday that Washington was in the “final throes” of work on a deal continued to buoy sentiment.

-Engineering group Andritz suffered their sharpest decline in nearly seven months after the Austrian company forecast next year’s profit to be similar to 2019, despite expecting a significant increase in sales.
+Engineering group Andritz suffered its sharpest decline in nearly seven months after the Austrian company forecast next year’s profit to be similar to 2019, despite expecting a significant increase in sales.

 New York

-Boeing was also hit by a report that 777X’s fuselage ruptured during a September stress test.
+Boeing was also hit by a report that its 777X’s fuselage ruptured during a September stress test.

 Deere & Co dropped 4.7 per cent as the farm equipment maker warned of lower earnings in 2020.